duke-malaria-collaboratory/BRAVA/README.md

 The DAG shows how calls can be run in parallel if Snakemake is allowed to run more than one job at a time.
 Here, the pipeline is parallelized by being called with two targets, AMA and CSP, and six quality scores (2, 5, 10, 15, 20, 25) at the same time.

+`call_fastqc` uses FastQC to perform quality control on the raw reads and allow for visualization of the quality of the reads.

+`call_trimmomatic` cleans and filters the raw reads.
+It uses CutAdapt to trim the primers and adapter sequences from sequencing reads and Trimmomatic to quality filter reads if the average of every 4 nucleotides had a Phred Quality Score < 15 or was less than 80 nucleotides long.

 `clean_sequencing_reads` cleans, filters, and maps the raw reads.
 It uses BBmap to map all reads from the reference sequences, CutAdapt to trim the primers and adapter sequences from sequencing reads, and Trimmomatic to quality filter reads if the average of every 4 nucleotides had a Phred Quality Score < 15 or was less than 80 nucleotides long.
 This is the first step in read processing on the cluster.

 `trim_and_filter` filters and trims the forward and reverse reads using the DADA2 program and outputs them into a `filtered` folder.